ory/docs/docs/oathkeeper/index.md

    example, an API that requires admin privileges, configure the authorizer to check if the user ID from step 2 has the "admin" permission or role.
    Oathkeeper supports a variety of authorizers.
-Failed authorization (e.g. user does not have role "admin") results denial of the request.
+Failed authorization (e.g. user doesn't have role "admin") results denial of the request.
 4. **Mutation:** The Access Rule can add session data to the HTTP request that it forwards to the upstream API.
 For example, the mutator could add `X-User-ID: the-user-id` to the HTTP headers or generate a JWT with session